Yellowhead Fire

 Making Space for Indigenous Feminism | Book Launch

 Join us on November 21, 2024 from 5:30 – 8pm to celebrate the most recent edition of the iconic collection, Making Space for Indigenous Feminism!
 Yellowhead School will host editor Gina Starblanket and book contributors Megan Scribe, Eva Jewell, and Cara Peacock for a conversation reflecting on Indigenous feminism’s intergenerational longevity and ongoing relevance in contemporary contexts and debates.
-This Yellowhead Fire will also feature Indigenous Feminism trivia!
-Join us to test your knowledge against the book’s contributors.
+This Yellowhead Fire also features Indigenous Feminism trivia!

 SEPTEMBER 30th 2024